fereidoun-moradi/RoomTemp/README.md

 Abstracted version of the input state-space (<a href="https://github.com/fereidoun-moradi/RoomTemp/blob/main/miniModel.jpg">state transition diagram</a>): <a href="https://github.com/fereidoun-moradi/RoomTemp/blob/main/miniModel.statespace">ABM</a>

 # Lingua Franca
 Lingua Franca programing language is used to develop an executable file.
-The code is compiled by Lingua Franca compiler.
+The <a href="https://github.com/fereidoun-moradi/RoomTemp/blob/main/Temperature_Control_System.lf">code</a> is compiled by Lingua Franca compiler.
 The code diagram shows the reactors and the reactions.